-As noted above, the boundaries of some SLAs have changed over the periods for which the data have been collected (periods varying from one year to four years).
+As noted above, the boundaries of a number of SLAs in Tasmania have changed over the periods for which the data has been collected and coded (periods varying from one year to four years).
 In some cases this requires that two or more areas be combined to enable the data to be mapped and compared, or for the correlation analysis to be undertaken.
-The only boundary change in New South Wales that required the grouping of data was the formation in 1992 of the new Shire of Warringah and the Municipality of Pittwater, which were formed out of the existing Shire of Warringah.
-In this case, to maintain comparability with Census data, data for deaths and hospital admissions have been analysed for the combined area of Warringah/Pittwater.
-This amalgamated area was also used in the correlation and cluster analysis.
+For example, boundary changes to the Tasmanian SLAs of Brighton (M), Clarence (C) and Southern Midlands (M) in 1993 meant that, to maintain comparability with Census data, data for deaths and hospital admissions has been analysed for the combined area of Brighton/Clarence/Southern Midlands.
+This amalgamated area was also used in the correlation analysis.
+A list of the areas grouped and the name assigned to each is included in the beginning of the relevant chapter.

-The local government areas of Sydney and Newcastle both have two SLAs: Sydney-Inner and Sydney-Remainder and Newcastle-Inner and Newcastle-Remainder.
+The local government areas of Hobart and Launceston both have two SLAs: Hobart-Inner and Hobart-Remainder and Launceston-Inner and Launceston-Remainder.
 The Inner component represents the Central Business District.
-As these Inner/Remainder SLAs are not used to code most of the data mapped in this atlas, they have been combined with data presented for Sydney (C) and Newcastle (C).
+As these Inner/Remainder SLAs are not used to code most of the data mapped in this atlas, they have been combined with data presented for Hobart (C) and Launceston (C).

-Urban centres identifiable in the Australian data
+Urban centres identifiable in the ASGC

-Just as the demographic characteristics and health profiles of Australians vary between residents of the major cities and non-metropolitan areas, they also vary within the non-metropolitan areas, between residents of the urban centres and those living in more rural and remote locations.
-SLAs have deficiencies as a spatial unit to describe urban centres outside of the capital cities and other major urban centres.
-For example, of the 39 urban centres in New South Wales with a population of 7,500 or more, only three can be identified in the SLA classification.
-That is, only three of these urban centres were also SLAs in their own right; the others formed only part of an SLA, with the SLA comprised of the urban centre (and possibly more than one urban centre) and other people living in smaller localities, as well as rural populations.

-To increase the number and range of urban centres for which data could be published, a set of rules were established.
+Just as the demographic characteristics and health profiles of Australians vary between the major cities and non-metropolitan areas, they also vary within the non-metropolitan areas, between residents in towns and those living in more rural and remote locations.
+SLAs have deficiencies as a spatial unit to describe urban centres (other than the capital cities and other major urban centres - urban centres with a population of 100,000 or more).
+For example, of the four urban centres in Tasmania with a population of 7,500 or more, none can be identified in the SLA classification.
+That is, none of these urban centres were also SLAs in their own right: they formed only part of an SLA comprising one or more urban centres of 7,500 or more people, and/or smaller urban centres and/or rural populations.
+To increase the number and range of urban centres for which data could be published, a set of rules was established.
 These rules are discussed in detail in Appendix 1.2.
 Briefly, they allow for an urban centre with a population of 7,500 or more to be mapped where it comprised 75.0 per cent or more of the SLA in which it was located.
-This resulted in 14 of the 36 urban centres in New South Wales being mapped.
-Details of the urban centres mapped, as well as those not mapped, are in Appendix 1.2 (Table A1).
+This resulted in three of the four urban centres in Tasmania being mapped.
+Details of the urban centres mapped, as well as those not mapped, are shown in Appendix 1.2 (Table A2).